hggh/phantomjs-nagios/README.rst

 - size: complete size of all downloaded files in byte
 - requests: count of files (css,js,html,...)
 - dom_elements: count of all DOM elements on the site
+- load_time_initial_req: the load time of the first request

 Contact?
 ++++++++